ashleefr/adventOfCode/README.md

    go run main.go
    ```

 This will execute the code and print the results for the day’s puzzles.
-You can modify the `main.go` file to run specific days as needed.

 ## 🧩 Completed Days
 | Day | Part 1 | Part 2 |